DanaRaef/Natural_language_to_SQL/README.md

 streamlit run natural_lang_to_sql.py
 ```

-Open the URL printed by Streamlit (usually http://localhost:8501).
+Open the URL printed by Streamlit.

 ---